Locality and Availability of Array Codes Constructed from Subspaces: A Subspace Approach to LRCs

 We are now ready for the first claim on the properties of the codes from Construction \ref{con:allsub}. \begin{theorem} The array code obtained from Construction \ref{con:allsub} is a $[b\times \sbinom{M}{b},M,d]$ array code, with

 Additionally, except for the all-zero array codeword, all other codewords have the same constant weight $d$. \end{theorem}

 \begin{IEEEproof} Apart from the minimum distance of the code, all other parameters are trivial.
-We shall prove the minimum distance property by proving the constant-weight property of the non-zero codewords by induction on $M$ and $b$.
-To make the dependence on the code parameters explicit, we denote the code from Construction \ref{con:allsub} by $C_b^M$.
+We shall prove the minimum distance property by proving the constant-weight property of the non-zero codewords by induction on $M$ and $b$ (we refer to this induction as \emph{induction A}).
 Additionally, we assert an auxiliary claim on the thick columns of the generator matrix, namely, that each thick column has rank $b$.
-We will prove this claim by induction as well.
+We will prove this claim by induction as well (we refer to this second induction as \emph{induction B}).

-For the induction basis, we have the following cases.
+For the basis of induction A we have the following cases.
 When considering $C_M^M$, the codewords are $M\times 1$ arrays, and trivially, any non-zero codeword has weight

 Another base case is $C_1^M$.
 In the resulting generator matrix, each thick column contains just a single column, and the matrix is nothing but a generator matrix for the well known simplex code.
 The codewords are $1\times (q^M-1)/(q-1)$ arrays.
 The weight of the non-zero codewords in the simplex code is known to be $q^{M-1}$, and indeed we get a constant weight of